mateoriv/Summer26-Ai-Football-Field-Session/README.txt

 ---Scripts----------
-Primary Scripts are stored in the Scripts folder
+Primary scripts are stored in the scripts folder